 There are hundreds of free Data Analytics courses online that you can choose and you don’t need any prior experience in coding at all.
 Besides that, these courses promise entry-level jobs in the market.

-With the below-mentioned free courses on Data Analytics online, you start this new journey, all you need to have is determination, perseverance and good WiFi.
+With the below-mentioned free online courses on Data Analytics, you start this new journey, all you need to have is determination, perseverance and good WiFi.